-- Sumire of Sakura Taisen is both this and The Prima Donna in the theater group.
+- In Sakura Wars, Sumire Kanzaki of Tokyo's Hanagumi is both this trope on the battlefield and The Prima Donna on stage.

 - In Hugo's scenario of Suikoden III, Lilly Pendragon serves as this for some time.
 Justified in that two of the other members are her personal manservants, whom she naturally expects to do their jobs and cater to her every whim... and she also hires Hugo and his friends as "guides", which she thinks puts them in the same category.

-- Total Drama College brought us Charlotte, a spoilet rotten girl with a bad habit of interrupting good girl Crissy's Speech.
+- Total Drama College brought us Charlotte, a spoiled rotten girl with a bad habit of interrupting good girl Crissy's Speech.

 - Diva of the Power Cats.
 Yes, she even named herself Diva.
 She is far and away the most powerful super on the team, but she always wants to be the big star, and she won't take directions from Redlight, the team leader.

 - Shelley from Jabberjaw.
-An Alexadra Cabot expy, albeit she doesn't try to steal the team's boy.
+An Alexandra Cabot expy, albeit she doesn't try to steal the team's boy.

 - When Cartman formed the team "Coon and Friends" in South Park, his Jerkass nature naturally turned him into this.

-- Pierce of Beverly Hills Teens considers himself the Casanova of the club, always laughing down at pint sized boy genius Chester.
-He even attempts to take Lark away from Troy's arms
+- Pierce of Beverly Hills Teens considers himself the Casanova of the club, always laughing down at pint-sized boy genius Chester.
+He even attempts to take Lark away from Troy.